pvyver/pvyver.github.io/docs/_posts/2023-08-11-powershell-authentication-token-azure-rest-api.markdown

 ### Using the token stored in the profile

-Using the `Microsoft.Azure.Commands.ResourceManager.Common Namespace` .NET Namepace, you can use the `AcquireAccessToken` Method to get the stored token in profile.
+Using the `Microsoft.Azure.Commands.ResourceManager.Common Namespace` .NET Namespace, you can use the `AcquireAccessToken` Method to get the stored token in profile.

 `Get-AzureCachedAccessToken` function: